 Continuation classes of Grote Street (Model) School and other public schools

-Grote Street School was a mainly elementary school so most of its students did not transfer to the new Adelaide High, the school occupied its buildings.
-From 1906 continuation classes at Grote Street and other city public schools began teaching a junior secondary curriculum.
+Grote Street School was a mainly elementary school so most of its students did not transfer to the new Adelaide High.
+The high school occupied its buildings.
+From 1906 continuation classes at Grote Street and other nearby public schools began teaching a junior secondary curriculum.
 These students were transferred into the new high school.

 Scholarships (exhibitions) had been available to support the attendance of meritorious boys and girls at select secondary colleges (boys to Prince Alfred’s College and the Collegiate School of St Peter and girls to the Advanced School for Girls).
 From 1908 the exhibitioners were required to attend the new Adelaide High School.